 As a musician growing up in the 80’s and 90’s, Matt feels equally at home in both the rock and classical worlds.
 His classical work has been commissioned by groups such as the Vermont Symphony Orchestra, the New Jersey Youth Symphony and the Great Falls Symphony Orchestra, and from 2007-2008 he was the Faculty Composer in Residence for the Montana State University Symphony.
 TV and film credits include music for PBS and the British Lung Foundation, and he also works as a writer and arranger for rock and electronic bands.
 Artistic residencies include an expedition to the high arctic through The Arctic Circle organization and composition/improvisation teaching residencies at schools throughout New England and California.
 Matt frequently performs as a violist and guitarist in classical, rock and improvisation ensembles.

-Matt lives in Burlington with his wife Heather, and their children Jasper and Sawyer.
+Matt lives in Duxbury with his wife Heather, and their children Jasper, Sawyer, and Macy.
 He holds degrees in chemistry and music from Middlebury College and a doctorate in music composition from Boston University.